eam-00/Linux-Notes/Desktop-Environments/desktop-environments-index.md

 ### Keyboard Layout

-Change the layout from the traditional US to the convenient "English (US, alt. intl.)"
+Change the layout from the traditional US to the more convenient "English (US, alt. intl.)"

 Settings > Region & Language > Input Sources > Click on the *+* below "English" > Then click on English